jujhars13/DevSecOps-capability-model/about.md

 ## Why Dev(Sec)Ops

 Since almost every company today relies on software, software delivery performance is a critical lever that a company has to improve organisational performance.
 DevOps is a discipline and mindset that will improve your software delivery performance.
-Functional excellence in this discipline is correlated strongly with software delivery performance.
+Functional excellence in this discipline correlates strongly with high software delivery performance.

-## How do you improve at Dev(Sec)Ops?

 As you can see from the image below from the [Google State of DevOps report 2019](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling) it is quite evident how much elite performers (Level 4) perform better than low performers (Level 1)
 ![elite performers](img/elite-performers.png)

+## How do you improve at Dev(Sec)Ops?

-Use this capability model to map where you are on the DevSecOps journey and then drive and monitor change in maturity.
+Use this capability model to map where you are currently on the DevSecOps journey.
+Start out by assessing your teams and then use the model drive and monitor change in maturity for team.
+This tools will help you make more tactical investment choices based on the functional excellence you require for your product as well as identify issues in your teams.

-### How to use

-Look at the principles matrix and read the questions, based on your answers to the questions and score yourself for that principle.
+Look at the principles matrix and read the questions, based on your answers to the questions and score yourself/your team for that principle.
 Simply fork the project and modify the `data/data.json` and change the team names and scores to model your organisation.
 Or even add your own principles to model your organisations capability needs.
+At the moment the system will handle up to 12 team's scores (before we run out of colours.)

 ## Thanks